patrikfr/hew/README.md

 ### A 1-Wire temperature sensor network
 [1-Wire](https://en.wikipedia.org/wiki/1-Wire) is a device communications bus system which can be used to connect temperature sensors among other things.
 Hew expects temperature readings to be sourced from a 1-Wire sensor net by use of [1-Wire File System, OWFS](http://www.owfs.org).
 Specifically, hew expects an OWFS server available to which it can connect and obtain temperature readings.

+### A JDK
+Hew is written in Clojure.
+To build and run it you'll need a current JDK.

 ## Settings